ocaml/v2.ocaml.org/site/learn/companies.md

 Tezos infrastructure is entirely implemented in OCaml.
 It strongly relies on OCaml efficiency and expressivity.
-For instance, Michelson smart contracts are represented using OCaml GADTs to prevent many runtime errors to happen.
+For instance, Michelson smart contracts are represented using OCaml GADTs to prevent many runtime errors from happening.
 Safety and correctness are critical for a blockchain and we are glad that the OCaml type system allows for a form of lightweight formal method that can be used on a daily basis.